Selphira/DUKP/Readme.md

 - A thief kit: the Shadow Walker.

-- A thief (gnome) kit : the Shadowmage.
+- A thief (gnome) kit: the Shadowmage.

 - A wizard kit: the Sorcerer. (accessible by script for non-EE editions)